-A. Investigative samples are samples that are collected by Investigators as evidence to support a violation, usually during the course of a criminal investigation.
+A. Investigative samples are samples collected by program personnel as evidence to support a violation, usually during the course of an investigation.
 Investigative sample collection is an important component of evidence collection.
-It includes the sampling of inventory from persons or firms engaged in preparation, distribution, or storage of meat and poultry.
+It includes the sampling of inventory from persons or firms engaged in preparation, distribution, or storage of meat or poultry products.
 It also includes collection and analysis of other materials, as necessary.
 The FMIA (21 U.S.C.
 642), PPIA (21 U.S.C.
 460) and State Statues (6 V.S.A Chapter 204) provide authority that includes the sampling of inventory, upon payment of fair market value, from persons or firms engaged in the preparation, distribution, or storage of meat and poultry.
 When samples are collected, Investigators need to collect and submit samples for laboratory analysis in a manner that safeguards the integrity of the evidentiary material, so that it is reliable as evidence.

-B. Investigative samples are a type of evidence that requires collection of products, substances, debris, trace matter, or unidentified material for scientific testing to determine characteristics of the collected item; these characteristics may include species identification, microbiological determinations, fecal identification, chemical analysis, residue testing, and many others.

-NOTE: Program employees (e.g., EIAOs, Investigators) also collect routine verification or surveillance samples (e.g., Intensified Verification Testing (IVT), retail ground beef) from persons or firms, including establishments, engaged in preparation or storage of meat, poultry products.
-Program employees are to follow the guidance in the appropriate directive or notice when they collect, prepare, and submit these samples.
-When program personnel believe a criminal investigation is needed, including the collection of investigative samples, they should immediately refer the information to the compliance officer.

-C. When facility personnel or officials refuse to allow Investigators to obtain samples of inventory, Investigators are to explain the statutory authority cited above, and that reasonable samples of the inventory can be taken upon payment of fair market value.
-If necessary, program employees are to contact, through supervisory channels, our Agency counsel, to request an administrative subpoena.

-D. During the development of an Investigative Plan (MIS Directive 8010.2, Investigative Methodology) and prior to submitting investigative samples, Investigators are to contact the laboratory to discuss the specific analytical capabilities needed for each sample.

-F. When sample results involve potential public health issues, they are of high priority.
-To ensure the appropriate submission of investigative samples and the timely reporting of significant results relevant to public health, Investigators are to discuss submissions with laboratory personnel before submitting samples.

-G. The two primary factors in determining how quickly sample results are reported are asking the right questions prior to submitting the samples and submitting the samples correctly.

-- 1. The laboratory can analyze the samples for the desired analyses; and - 2.
-The laboratory is prepared for the samples and a point of contact is made.

-H. Once the Investigator contacts the appropriate laboratory (see paragraph Q below), he or she is to discuss which analyses might be the most appropriate to request and how to best submit samples for those analyses.
-To get guidance on how best to submit each of the samples, the Investigator is to ask questions such as:

-1. What type of sample should be submitted for a multiple analyses request and how much sample is required?

-- 2. How many samples should be submitted for a multiple analyses request? - 3.
+- B. Investigative samples are a type of evidence that requires collection of products, substances, debris, trace matter, or unidentified material for scientific testing to determine characteristics of the collected item; these characteristics may include species identification, microbiological determinations, fecal identification, chemical analysis, residue testing, and many others. - C. When official establishment or in-commerce facility personnel refuse to allow Investigators to obtain samples of inventory, Investigators are to explain the statutory authority cited above, and that reasonable samples of the inventory can be taken upon payment of fair market value.
+If necessary, program employees are to contact, through supervisory channels, our Agency counsel, to request an administrative subpoena. - D. During the development of an Investigative Plan (MIS Directive 8010.2, Investigative Methodology) and prior to submitting investigative samples, Investigators are to contact the laboratory to discuss the specific analytical capabilities needed for each sample. - E. To ensure the appropriate submission of investigative samples and the timely reporting of significant results relevant to public health, Investigators are to discuss submissions with laboratory personnel before submitting samples. - F. The two primary factors in determining how quickly sample results are reported are asking the right questions prior to submitting the samples and submitting the samples correctly. - 1.
+The laboratory can analyze the samples for the desired analyses; and - 2.
+The laboratory is prepared for the samples and a point of contact is made. - G. Once the Investigator contacts the appropriate laboratory, he or she is to discuss which analyses might be the most appropriate to request and how to best submit samples for those analyses.
+To get guidance on how best to submit each of the samples, the Investigator is to ask questions such as: - 1.
+What type of sample should be submitted for a multiple analyses request and how much sample is required? - 2.
+How many samples should be submitted for a multiple analyses request? - 3.
 What is the best way to collect and submit each sample for a multiple analyses request? - 4.
 What is the best way to submit each sample to facilitate the quickest possible reporting (see paragraph L below) of high priority lab results? - 5.
-Which analyses may be incompatible with other analyses? and - 6.
-What is the best way to ensure that results involving food safety are available as soon as possible and reported independently of other results if a sample is undergoing several analyses?
+Which analyses may be incompatible with other analyses? and